koush/docs.scrypted.app/google-home.md

 The `Scrypted Cloud Plugin` should have been automatically installed.
 If it was not, installed it.
 Then click the `Login` button to register with Scrypted's cloud service.

 ::: tip
-Google Home connects to Scrypted's Cloud servive communicate with your server.
+Google Home connects to Scrypted's Cloud service communicate with your server.
 Google Home will not function without cloud connectivity.
 :::

 ## Google Home Setup